KevinGaman/KevinGaman/README.md

+## About me 👨‍🎓

 - 👋 Hi, I’m @KevinGaman.
-- 👀 I’m interested in Computer Vision, AI, Neurotechnology or any medicine application for technology.
+- 👀 I’m interested in Microelectronics, Neurocomputing and AI.
-- 🌱 I’m currently learning Digital Image Processing, front-end web development, Fundamentals of Mobile Robotics and french language .
+- 🌱 I’m currently on the MSc. in Electronic Engineering program in the Universidad Técnica Federico Santa María, Chile.

+This repository will be used for personal projects.
+For the academics projects I have this [repository](https://github.com/KevinPizarro).

 <!---
 - 📫 Reach me on my email kevinpizarroaguirre@gmail.com